jenkinsci/pipeline-plugin/TUTORIAL.md

 sh 'echo oops'
 ```

-as a flow script will not work: Jenkins does not know what system to run commands on.
+as a Pipeline script will not work: Jenkins does not know what system to run commands on.

 Unlike user-defined functions, Pipeline steps always take named parameters.
 Thus: